8 genius military uses for civilian products

-The Pentagon is using more equipment and technology from the civilian sector, but service members have been finding ingenious uses for civilian items for a long time.
+The Pentagon is increasingly utilizing equipment and technology from the civilian sector for military applications, but service members have long found ingenious uses for civilian items.
+Here are a few of the most legendary.

 1. Detecting tripwires: Silly String